fdw/rofi-rbw/docs/rofi-rbw.1.md

       Define your own keybindings for the target menu.
 Multiple keybindings can be concatenated with `,`.
       This feature is only available in supported \"selectors\".

+\--clear-after _SECONDS_

+: Clear the password from the clipboard after _SECONDS_ seconds.
+Set to `0` to disable.

+\--no-cache

+: Disable the automatic frecency cache.
+It contains sha1-hashes of the selected entries and how often they were used.

+\--no-help

+: Don't show the help message about available keyboard shortcuts.

+\--no-folder

+: Don't show folders in the list of possible entries.

+\--selector-args _SELECTOR-ARGS_

+:  A string of arguments to give to the selector.

+\--selector _SELECTOR_

+: Possible values: rofi, wofi

+      Choose the selector application manually.
+Usually `rofi`, but for Wayland, you may want `wofi`.

+\--clipboarder _CLIPBOARDER_

+: Possible values: xsel, xclip, wl-copy

+      Choose the application to access the clipboard with manually.

+\--typer _TYPER_

+: Possible values: xdotool, wtype, ydotool, dotool

+      Choose the application to type with manually.

 # DEFAULT KEYBINDINGS